 “Providing students in high school the opportunity to complete grade 12 with advanced access to a “Career in Trades”, by integrating the required trades training programs into their secondary school studies “

-ACE IT is an industry training program for high school students.
-Through an ACE IT program, students can take courses that will give them credit towards both high school graduation and towards completion of an apprenticeship or industry training program.
+Youth Train in Trades is an industry training program for high school students.
+Through a the Youth Train in Trades program, students can take courses that will give them credit towards both high school graduation and towards completion of an apprenticeship or industry training program.